 Is slime a liquid or solid?
 We call it a Non-newtonian fluid because it’s a little bit of both!

-CHRISTMAS TREE HOMEMADE SLIME RECIPE TIPS
+CHRISTMAS SLIME RECIPE

 The base for this holiday theme slime uses one of our most basic slime recipes (liquid starch slime) which is clear glue, water, and liquid laundry starch.